derekkraan/horde/README.md

 `Horde.Registry` is API-compatible with Elixir's own Registry, although it does not yet support the `keys: :duplicate` option.
 For many use cases, it will be a drop-in replacement. `Horde.DynamicSupervisor` follows the API and behaviour of `DynamicSupervisor` as closely as possible.
 There will always be some difference between Horde and its standard library equivalents, if not in their APIs, then in their functionality.
 This is a necessary consequence of Horde's distributed nature.

+## Running a single global process

+If you simply need to run a single process as a singleton in your cluster, I would encourage you to look at [Highlander](https://github.com/derekkraan/highlander) or [HighlanderPG](https://hex.codecodeship.com/package/highlander_pg) instead, as one of these may fit your use case better.

 ## 1.0 release

 Help us get to 1.0, please fill out our [very short survey](https://docs.google.com/forms/d/e/1FAIpQLSd0fGMuELJIKAiaR1XlvHKjpSo024cojktXjp4ASM7MSXTYfg/viewform?usp=sf_link) and report any issues you encounter when using Horde.